kubeflow/fairing/README.md

 # Kubeflow Fairing

-Easily package, deploy, and run your machine learning (ML) training jobs on Kubernetes, directly from Python code or a Jupyter notebook.
+Easily build, train, and deploy your machine learning (ML) training jobs on Kubeflow or Kubernetes, directly from Python code or a Jupyter notebook.

-## Features

-Kubeflow Fairing provides functions to seemlessly train models remotely on Kubernetes clusters.

-- Build images in seconds, without Docker
-- Run training jobs on Kubernetes or Kubeflow, without writing Dockerfiles or Kubernetes manifests

 ## Requirements